-We are saddened to hear of the death of John Clarke, friend of The Poet's Voice.
-We'd like to remember his wonderfully wicked reimagining of Dante's 'Purgatorio' created for our 2013 MWF event 'Purgatorio: Australia Today' - a creator battling their way through the baffling world of funding.
+John Clarke was a great friend of The Poet's Voice.
+Here, we remember his wonderfully wicked reimagining of Dante's 'Purgatorio' created for our 2013 MWF event 'Purgatorio: Australia Today' - a creator battling their way through the baffling world of funding.
 It is typical of John that while debunking funding nonsense he also captures the hellish deep structure at play.
 Classic Clarke!

 Protocols for Abandoning Hope